Food Drive Frequently Asked Questions

 I have a small amount of food I would like to drop off for the Food Bank.
 Where can I go?

-Please, visit our Food Drive page for drop-off locations.
+Please, visit our Food Drive page for drop-off locations or check our Map here for a list of locations.
+Ensure your donations meet our our donation guidelines.

 Can the Food Bank weigh my donation?